ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/member-injection/index.md

 type (follows the same rules as for [C# Collection Initialisation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/object-and-collection-initializers#collection-initializers)), even when that collection is exposed as a read-only property.

-If you want to know more, there's a [whole dedicated section on Collection Initialisation](collections.md) which covers everything you should need to know.
+If you want to know more, [read the dedicated section on Collection Initialisation](collections.md) which covers everything you should need to know.

 * * *